sergioburdisso/pyss3/docs/index.rst

 to interactively visualize and analyze your classifier performance in terms of its different hyperparameters values (and select the best model according to your needs).
-For instance, let's perform a grid search with a 4-fold cross-validation on the three hyperparameters, smoothness(\ ``s``), significance(\ ``l``), and sanction(\ ``p``) as
+For instance, let's perform a grid search with a 4-fold cross-validation on the three :ref:`hyperparameters <ss3-hyperparameter>`, smoothness(\ ``s``), significance(\ ``l``), and sanction(\ ``p``) as
 follows: